nmaas-platform/nmaas-docs/docs/guides/domain-admin-guide.md

 Only a domain administrator can subscribe to applications for their domain and trigger the deployment of those applications.

-Additionally, such a user has access to the `Admin panel` located on the bottom of the left menu.
+Additionally, such a user has access to the `Admin panel` located on the bottom of the left menu bar.

 ## Viewing Domain Details